developer-zebra/developer-zebra-site/src/about/index.md

 ### SmartDocs
 For Zebra’s Mobility DNA documentation (MX and OSX), SmartDocs allows a user to enter the MX, OSX and/or Android version(s) currently running on a device and see a list of the features and capabilities available on that device, helping to reduce development and troubleshooting time and eliminate guesswork.

+If there is difficulty viewing SmartDocs on mobile devices, enable desktop mode in the browser.

 ![img](smart_docs.png)
 _Shows that a device with OSX 4.1 cannot perform Enterprise or Factory Resets or a Full-Device Wipe_
 <br>